We Haven’t Learned the Lessons of the Great Housing Bubble

 People can learn very valuable life’s lessons from the mistakes of others.
 If I didn’t believe that, I wouldn’t keep writing.
 However, this blog is not likely to change the way millions of California borrowers live.
 As long as lenders enable foolishness, we will have fools who will step forward.

 The market value of your house is down 20 to 30 percent from its peak and could have further still to go.
-Jobs are scarce and the idea that home values will rise again seems remote.
+Jobs are scarce and the idea that home values will rise again seems remote and more remote workers.
 But this, too, shall pass (yes, your home value will eventually recover).
 And I can tell you exactly why — psychology.

 The good news is that for all the economic pain and suffering, we’ve probably just bought ourselves, as a people, 50 years of immunity to economic depression.
 The bad news is that this immunity has nothing at all to do with house prices, public policy, Bernanke, Dodd, Geithner, or Obama, much less Paulson or Bush.
 It would have happened anyway.